 sudo apt install software-properties-common apt-transport-https curl

-Optional Step: Enable 32-bit Support on Ubuntu for Wine
+Enable 32-bit Support for Wine (Optional)

 To activate 32-bit architecture support, execute the command below: